-П Meningococcal vaccine 1 st and 2 nd vaccination If before age 16 or one
+Q Meningococcal vaccine 1" and 2 nd vaccination If before age 16 or one

-(1) vaccination after
+(I) vaccination after

 age 21

-He alth information/Examination
+He ealth informationIExamination

-Physical Examination Required once; unless requested by clinical
+Q Physical Examination Reguired once; unless reguested by clinical

 facility

-RPR/ VDRL Lab results are required.
+Q RPRIVDRL Lab results are reguired.

-Urine Drug Screen 12 Panel Urine Drug Screen is required.
+Q Urine Drug Screen 12 Panel Urine Drug Screen is reguired.

-I have verified that the individual I have examined is the named individual on this form and find that this individual
+I have verified that the individual I have examined is the named individual on this form and find that this individual (please check all that apply):

-I have verified that the individual I have examined is the named individual on this form and find that this individu

-(please check all that apply):

-Is free of any medical condition and/or contagious disease and does not pose a health risk to others

-is free of any mental or physical impairment that would prevent the student from meeting his/her clinical traini
+Is free of any medical condition and/or contagious disease and does not pose a health risk to others is free of any mental or physical impairment that would prevent the student from meeting his/her clinical training obligations.

-obligations.

-The student has the following impairment(s) which could interfere with the performance of his/her essential

-duties and needs to be followed up with the Dean of the Southern University School of Nursing and University Disability

-Services to determine what accommodations, if any, are available and would be reasonable in the clinical setting.
+The student has the following impairment(s) which could interfere with the performance of his/her essential duties and needs to be followed up with the Chair of the Southern University School of Nursing and University Disability Services to determine what accommodations, if any, are available and would be reasonable in the clinical setting.

-Signature of Health Care Provider

 Signature of Health Care Provider:

 Printed name of Health Care Provider:

 Healthcare Facility Name and Address:

 Phone number: Fax number:

 Healthcare Facility Stamp (if applicable):

 Date of Exam: